gjbarnard/moodle-theme_foundation/Readme.md

 FAQ - www.gnu.org/licenses/gpl-faq.html - is a good place to look.

 If you reuse any of the code then I kindly ask that you make reference to the theme.

+The 'Swatches' are from https://bootswatch.com/ and licensed under the MIT Licence: https://github.com/thomaspark/bootswatch/blob/master/LICENSE.
+I have modified them to disable the '@import url($web-font-path))' in order for them to work with Moodle.

 If you make improvements or bug fixes then I would appreciate if you would send them back to me by forking from github.com/gjb2048/moodle-theme_foundation and doing a 'Pull Request' so that the rest of the Moodle community